This site requires a more recent version of Adobe Flash Player to function properly.

 WHAT HAS CHANGED?

 TripAdvisor’s revenues for fiscal year 2015 were up by 20% to almost $1.5 billion.
 On account of the ongoing investments by the company, its adjusted EBITDA remained almost flat at $466 million, and its GAAP net income declined by 12% to $198 million.
 Though the company is facing financial hurdles currently on account of its ongoing investments to expand the presence of its Instant Booking platform across the globe, it believes that these investments will lead to long-term growth.
 Given Instant Booking’s popularity across top hotel chains, and now also with the world’s largest OTA, Priceline, we believe TripAdvisor is on the right track.
 The company is also investing in its restaurant booking platform, TheFork, and its entertainment platform, Marketplace, and aims to carve out huge portions of the market from those segments, as well.
 Over the years since 2011, the user contribution on TripAdvisor has increased from 30 contributions per minute to over 200 per minute.
-There were 82 million contributions added on TripAdvisor in 2015 alone, making the website’s reviews expand to 320 million in total, spanning across 6.2 million businesses around the world.
+In Q1 2016, average monthly unique visitors for TripAdvisor reached 340 million.
+User reviews and opinions reached 350 million at March 31, 2016, covering 1,020,000 hotels and accommodations, 775,000 vacation rentals, 4.0 million restaurants, and 655,000 attractions and experiences.
+Around 54% of unique users visited TripAdvisor through mobiles and tablets, and there had been 315 million app downloads through the end of Q1 2016.

 - Instant Booking platform is currently a major hit